desbma/colors/README.rst

 ``default`` which is display-specific, but usually a rational "no special color" setting.

 There are other ways to specify colors.
-Many devies supprt an idiosyncratic 256-color scheme developed as an ANSI extension in conjunction with the
+Many devices support an idiosyncratic 256-color scheme developed as an ANSI extension in conjunction with the
 `xterm terminal emulator <https://en.wikipedia.org/wiki/Xterm>`_.